-In the new Grand Complication Minute Repeater Retrograde Perpetual Calendar, Patek Philippe – one of the best luxury watch brands takes a further step by combining a retrograde perpetual calendar to a minute repeater and offering a view of the complex mechanisms through a transparent sapphire dial.
+In the new Grand Complication Minute Repeater Retrograde Perpetual Calendar, Patek Philippe – one of the best luxury watch brands and brands good for investment takes a further step by combining a retrograde perpetual calendar to a minute repeater and offering a view of the complex mechanisms through a transparent sapphire dial.

 The 43 mm x 13.3 mm rose gold case is enhanced by white gold inserts, engraved with a “leaf” pattern, and 80 baguette-cut diamonds (~6.22 cts) to decorate bezel, lugs and fold-over clasp.
 The “leaf” motif is used also for the slide on the left that activates the minute repeater.